danjohnson3141/Jekyll-Test/events/GET-event_user_leaderboards-event-event_id.md

 <!-- --- title: GET /event_user_leaderboards/event/:event_id -->

-PLAIN ENGLISH DESCRIPTION OF THE ROUTE
+Returns the results of the leaderboard for **one** event.

 =
 ####Authentication:

-Declare what authentications are required
-Good sample text: The user needs to be logged in and have valid credentials to use this route.
+The user needs to be logged in and have valid credentials to use this route.

 =
 ####Parameters:

-LIST OF ALL PARAMETERS AND WHAT THEY ARE
+:event_id - Integer, passed in throug the post data.
+Is derived from the 'id' field on the 'events' table.

 =
 ####Response: